 How Does the Pay Yourself Back Feature Work?

-If you’re a Chase Sapphire Reserve or Chase Sapphire Preferred cardholder, you should be able to go into your Ultimate Rewards account online and see the new Pay Yourself Back feature now.
+Depending on your Chase card, you should be able to go into your Ultimate Rewards account online and see the Pay Yourself Back feature now.
 After making a purchase in one of the eligible categories, select your chosen transactions (up to 90 days ago) and then redeem your points for all or part of that purchase.
 You’ll receive a statement credit for the desired amount within three business days.